dymk/director/README.md

 Notes
 -----

-There are two "engines" for determining if a route matches or not: a `SplitterRoute`, and a `RegexRoute` class, both of which implement the `Route` interface. `SplitterRoute` is approximatly twice as fast for matching for all tests than RegexRoute, but it cannot handle optional parameters.
+There are two implementations for determining if a route matches or not: a `SplitterRoute`, and a `RegexRoute` class, both of which implement the `Route` interface. `SplitterRoute` is approximatly twice as fast for matching for all tests than `RegexRoute`, but it cannot handle optional parameters.

 `Router` will automatically determine which `Route` implementation